smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 There are some minor customization options available for the app menu.
 An HMI can choose to implement the app menu in a tile view, list view, or both.
 If an app has a preference for a type of menu layout, the HMI will receive a `UI.SetGlobalProperties` request from SDL Core containing this preference in the `menuLayout` field.

+SDL also supports nested submenus which are created by the RPC `UI.AddSubMenu`.
+If this request does not contain a parentID parameter then the submenu should be made accessible by the top level menu.
+If the request contains a parentID, the new submenu should be made accessible from the submenu who's menuID matches the incoming parentID.

+Menu commands that are populated by `UI.AddCommand` with a parentID, should be made accessible from the submenu who's menuID matches the incoming parentID.

+!!!
+NOTE
+If the HMI is in a driver distraction mode, the HMI should only show N menu items as defined by the DriverDistraction menuLength capability.

+If the HMI is in a driver distraction mode, the HMI should only allow the user to access nested submenus up to N levels deep as defined by the DriverDistraction submenuDepth capability.
+!!!

 #### List Menu Example

 ![List Menu](./assets/list_menu.png)